 Marcel Heerink had an early career in psycholinguistics, copywriting, and language training before he started research on social robots.
 He obtained his PhD at the University of Amsterdam on a study of acceptance of social robots by older adults and later set up a research group on social robots at Windesheim University in the Dutch city of Almere.
-His research focuses on groups with special needs, like people with dementia, long-term hospitalized children, and children with different forms of autism.

 He initiated and co-organized a series of international conferences on this and the New Friends multidisciplinary conference association on social robots in therapy and education.